 Center for Substance Abuse Treatment (US).
 Trauma-Informed Care in Behavioral Health Services.
 Rockville (MD): Substance Abuse and Mental Health Services Administration (US); 2014.
 (Treatment Improvement Protocol (TIP) Series, No. 57.)
 Chapter 3, Understanding the Impact of Trauma.

-Chenita Rountree is a Licensed Clinical Social Worker in North Carolina and sees clients in our Cary and Durham offices.
+Chenita Rountree is a Licensed Clinical Social Worker in North Carolina and sees clients in our Durham office and via telehealth.
 To schedule an appointment with Chenita or any of the therapists at Carolina Sexual Wellness Center, call 919-297-8322.